dmendoza05/LPTHW/README.md

-# LPTHW
+# Learn Python The Hard Way
 ![Learn Python The Hard Way](/lpthw.png)
-Learn Python The Hard Way

 Teaching myself Python just to be familiar with different technologies.